DISCLAIMER: WE ARE NOT MEDICAL DOCTORS, NOR ARE WE PROFESSIONAL RESEARCHERS

 Working Hypothesis: Some forms of Alzheimer’s Disease are the result of a correctable bacterial infection in the brain.

-Research Hypothesis: If one form of AD is caused by bacteria, then an antibiotic regimen that is best suited to destroy the causative bacteria will yield a positive change in the subject’s disease progression.
+Research Hypothesis: If one form of Alzheimer's is caused by bacteria, then an antibiotic regimen that is best suited to destroy the causative bacteria will yield a positive change in the subject’s disease progression.

 Similar to the commonly diagnosed disease “Consumption” that was listed as the frequent cause of death of our forefathers, Alzheimer’s Disease is also a diagnosis based on a lack of understanding.

 In the instance of “Consumption,” where people were literally “consumed” by the effects of a bacterial infection to the point that their bodies literally wasted away, the actual causative agent was a bacterium called Mycobacterium tuberculosis (TB).
 Similarly, in instances of “Alzheimer’s Disease” where people’s brains are literally consumed to the point of wasting away, the actual causative agent for some folks is a bacterium called Porphyromonas Gingivalis.

 Our working hypothesis, which has yet to be proven or disproven, consistently receives kick-back from the medical community.
 This is largely due to the worldwide “responsible antibiotic stewardship” movement that has instructed (to the point of indoctrination) medical providers to NOT prescribe antibiotics based on clinical data alone.
 This poses a problem since we currently do not have a safe and economical way to culture microbes (bacteria) in the brain.

 Ideally, the long term goal will be to discover a way to prevent bacteria from entering the brain in the first place.
 And/or to discover how to stop our brains from reacting to bacteria in a way that harms the brain itself.

 His story is how we derived our hypothesis.
 And if it ends up being correct, it's likely going to give docs around the world a nervous break-down.